jankotek/mapdb/README.md

 Support
 =======
-JDBM has three places for supporting users.
+JDBM has three places where you may find help.
 For anything with stack-trace you should create [new bug report](https://github.com/jankotek/JDBM4/issues/new).
 Small feature request goes into bug tracker.
 Use it also for trivial questions (how to open collection?) because incomplete documentation is a bug.